stla/cxhull/README.md

 <!-- badges: end -->

 The purpose of the `cxhull` package is to compute the convex hull of a set of points in arbitrary dimension.
-It contains only one function:
-`cxhull`.
+Its main function is named `cxhull`.

 The output of the `cxhull` function is a list with the following fields.